Silencer/X4_assign_to_station/README.md

 Miners and Traders not work as expected (their ignore initial behavior because probably station manager assign new task themself), only military ships or ships with another than trade/mine order (like inventory collector for example) keep they custom behavior

 # Installtion
-1) Just download as ZIP archive
+1) Just download latest release as ZIP archive (click on Releases and select latest release archive)
 2) Create folder inside <Path to X4>/extensions/silencer_assign_to_station
 3) Unpack there archieve